debezium/debezium-incubator/README.md

 Debezium is an open source project that provides a low latency data streaming platform for change data capture (CDC).

 _Note, Mar.
-2021: The remaining Oracle connector has matured enough that it has been related to the Debezium main repository along side the other project-led connectors._

-_Note, Dec.
-2020: We're moving away from a model of a shared incubator repo, instead there'll be dedicated repos for each incubating and/or community-led connector.
+2021: The Debezium project has moved away from the model of a shared incubator repo; instead there'are dedicated repos for each incubating and/or community-led connector._
-The Oracle connector is the last remaining connector in this repository.

 This repository is being retained and archived for historical, read-only purposes.